Effective interaction of Chern-Simons boson with fermions: Abstract

 \section{Abstract}

-{We consider the vector extension of the Standard Model (SM) with Chern-Simons type interaction.
-This extension contains a new massive vector boson (Chern-Simons boson) that does not interact directly with fermions of the SM.
-We consider the effective loop interaction of a new vector boson with fermions of the SM and its renormalizability in an arbitrary gauge.
-Our analysis shows that loop divergences cannot be eliminated in the effective interaction between Chern-Simons bosons and fermions of the same flavor, whereas the effective loop interaction with fermions of different flavors remains well-defined.
-The interaction terms between the Chern-Simons boson and fermions of the same flavor, characterised by divergent prefactors, have been identified.
-These interactions should be treated within the framework of effective field theory. }
+{We consider a vector extension of the Standard Model (SM) with a Chern–Simons–type interaction.
+This extension introduces a new massive vector boson (the Chern–Simons (CS) boson) that does not couple directly to SM fermions at tree level.
+We analyze the effective loop-induced interaction of this new vector boson with SM fermions and study its renormalizability in the $R_\xi$ gauge.
+We find that, in the effective interaction between the CS boson and same-flavor fermions, the divergent contributions from individual loop diagrams do not cancel when all relevant diagrams are taken into account.
+In contrast, for interactions involving fermions of different flavors, the corresponding loop-induced contributions are finite and well defined.
+This indicates that, in the low-energy limit, the theory exhibits nonrenormalizable behavior in the sector describing the loop-induced interaction of the CS boson with same-flavor fermions.
+The interaction terms between the CS boson and same-flavor fermions, characterized by divergent coefficients, are identified and must be treated within the framework of effective field theory.
+Finally, we derive the leading-order effective Lagrangian describing the interaction of a GeV-scale CS boson with SM fermions and discuss the number of independent parameters entering this Lagrangian.
+The leading-order interaction we obtained turns out to be similar to the interaction of a $Z^\prime$ boson with SM fermions.}